Snootlab/Akeru/README.md

 Installation
 ------------

-Like any other library : http://arduino.cc/en/Hacking/Libraries
+Like any other library, see [tutorial](http://arduino.cc/en/Hacking/Libraries)

 Use
 --------------------------------------